Some of the ingredients listed are linked to my online shop on Etsy Please feel free to use and share! 🙂

 Shake the Cognac, Cointreau, lemon juice and bitters with ice in a shaker.
 Pour into your cocktail glasses.
 Garnish each glass with a sprig or two of lemon.
 Bottoms up!

-Our interpretation of this classic cocktail from a favourite classic: “An Affair to Remember”
+An interpretation of this classic cocktail from my favourite movie: “An Affair to Remember”

 - 1 sugar cube